Eyasushewangizaw/ETL/README.md

 # Workflow

-I wrote some Python code to connect to the data source, retrieve the data, and save it to Cloud Storage.
+I wrote a Python script to extract data and store it in Cloud Storage.

-The Cloud Data Fusion service processes and transforms the data.
+The data is processed and transformed in Cloud Data Fusion.

-The clean data is then loaded into BigQuery as the main data warehouse.
+Clean data is loaded into BigQuery as the central warehouse.

-I connected Looker to BigQuery for the purposes of reporting and dashboards.
+Looker is connected to BigQuery for reporting and dashboards.

 I used Cloud Composer (Airflow) to orchestrate the whole workflow and schedule all the extraction, loading, transformation, and dashboard refresh in an automated fashion.